airbnb/okreplay/src/docs/index.md

 In a dependency injection context such as a [Grails][grails] app you can just inject a proxy-configured _HttpClient_ instance into your class-under-test.

 The _HttpClient_ library provides an implementation called [SystemDefaultHttpClient](http://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/client/SystemDefaultHttpClient.html) that _does_ use the JVM proxy settings.
 Ideally you can use that.
 In addition, Betamax provides a convenient `HttpRoutePlanner` implementation that you can use to configure instances of other _HttpClient_ types.

-#### Configuring HttpClient
+For example:

     DefaultHttpClient client = new DefaultHttpClient();
     BetamaxRoutePlanner.configure(client);

 ### Groovy HTTPBuilder

 [Groovy _HTTPBuilder_][httpbuilder] and its [_RESTClient_][restclient] variant are wrappers around _HttpClient_ so the same proxy configuration needs to be applied.

-#### Configuring HTTPBuilder
+For example:

     def http = new HTTPBuilder('http://groovy.codehaus.org')
     BetamaxRoutePlanner.configure(http.client)

 _HTTPBuilder_ also includes a [_HttpURLClient_][httpurlclient] class which needs no special configuration as it uses a `java.net.URLConnection` rather than _HttpClient_.

 ### Apache HttpClient 3.x

 [_HttpClient_ 3.x][httpclient3] is no longer supported but still fairly widely used.
 It does not take any notice of Java's HTTP proxy settings and does not have the `HttpRoutePlanner` facility that _HttpClient_ 4.x does.
 This means Betamax cannot work as seamlessly.
 You must set the host and port of the Betamax proxy on the _HttpClient_ instance explicitly and Betamax's `ignoreHosts` and `ignoreLocalhost` configuration properties will be completely ignored.

-#### Configuring HttpClient 3.x
+For example:

     HttpClient client = new HttpClient();
-	ProxyHost proxy = new ProxyHost("localhost", 5555);
+    ProxyHost proxy = new ProxyHost("localhost", recorder.getProxyPort());
     client.getHostConfiguration().setProxyHost(proxy);

 ## HTTPS